stabilini/stabilini/README.md

 - 💬 Ask me about **react-redux, node-express**

-- 💛 I've learned all JS realted stuff at [SoyHenry](https://www.soyhenry.com/) bootcamp
+- 💛 I've learned all JS related stuff at [SoyHenry](https://www.soyhenry.com/) bootcamp

 - 📈 I developed and currently maintain an ERP app in **PHP/MySQL** for [Conservatorio Grassi](https://conservatoriograssi.com)